learnk8s/learnk8s.io/src/microsAuthentication/content.md

 When a client makes any request to it, the Data store:

 1. Looks for a token in the request header.
-If there isn't one, it replies with a HTTP 401 error response.
+If there isn't one, it replies with an HTTP 401 error response.
 1. Checks the token with the Kubernetes API for its validity.
-If it's invalid, it replies with a HTTP 403 response.
+If it's invalid, it replies with an HTTP 403 response.
 1. Finally, when the token is valid, it replies to the original request.

 You can create the data store with: